emillon/blog.emillon.org/posts/2011-12-14-what-s-in-an-adt.markdown

 Conclusion
 ----------

-Algebraic Data Types are a simple modelisation of disjoint unions, for which case analyses are the most natural.
+Algebraic Data Types are a simple model of disjoint unions, for which case analyses are the most natural.
 In more mainstream languages, some alternatives exist but they are more limited to model the same problem.